lifuyi/md2ay/setup.md

 3. Regularly update your system and application dependencies.

+4. For production use with WeChat integration, ensure your server has SSL enabled as WeChat requires HTTPS for API calls.

 ## Troubleshooting

 - Check application logs: `sudo journalctl -u md2any -f`
 - Check Nginx logs: `sudo tail -f /var/log/nginx/error.log`
 - Restart services if needed: `sudo systemctl restart md2any nginx`

+If you encounter issues with the WeChat integration:
+- Verify your AppID and AppSecret are correct
+- Ensure your server has internet access to reach WeChat's API endpoints
+- Check that your WeChat Official Account has the necessary permissions enabled